Can't decide what to eat? Food decision guide

 It's 12:30.
 You're hungry.
 You open the fridge, stare at it for two full minutes, close it, open a delivery app, scroll for fifteen minutes, and end up ordering the same thing you had last Tuesday.
 This happens to me more than I'd like to admit.

 Apparently it's not just me — research from Cornell's Food and Brand Lab found that the average American makes over 200 food decisions per day.
 By lunchtime, your brain is already tired of deciding things.
-Food indecision isn't a character flaw; it's just decision fatigue showing up somewhere inconvenient.
+Food indecision isn't a character flaw — check out our guide on what to eat today for concrete suggestions —; it's just decision fatigue showing up somewhere inconvenient.

 Why Is It So Hard to Pick Something?